Welcome to Pike and Slippers.

 My name is Fred Simeons and I’m here to share some of my many fishing adventures with you.

 The site is based around all aspects of angling, be it coarse, game or sea with a focus on simply enjoying legal fishing and respecting the environment.
 Whether commercial fishing is your thing or getting soaked in a howling easterly I hope you will join in, and wet a line with Pike and Slippers.

-I am privileged to be able to spend many of my hours fishing with good friends and lucky enough to have a girlfriend who willingly takes part in all aspects of my angling.
-She does have a slight aversion to cliff edges but I can say she is my best catch so far.
+I am privileged to be able to spend many of my hours fishing with good friends and lucky enough to live in a very picturesque part of the world.

 In addition to the angling scene, check out some of my galleries for shots taken during timeout from fishing.

 It is fair for me to describe myself as a multi-disciplinced angler and like many fisherman I have developed a life long love affair with the past time.
 I was taken in by the sport from a relatively early age, I say relatively as I am not one of those people who has developed from it ever since they were ‘able to hold a fishing rod,’ nor was I ‘born with a rod in my hands.’

 My family history is not littered with self indulgent obsessive anglers, selfishly hogging every waking moment of their life for a chance to wet a line or two.
 So why me?
 My Uncle had a reasonable influence on my keenness to fish but I guess my real development and passion for angling came from two childhood friends called Tony Gallant and Matthew Grey, both whom I have long lost contact with.
 I should take the time to thank them both as angling has helped me through some tough patches so far.

 When one is searching for that first bite or illusive fish, the world no longer exists and the mind can be truly free.
 Hours melt into minutes and weekends are far too short.